-This witness is a 63-year-old man and a survivor of the Lake Alice Child and Adolescent Unit.
+Charles Symes is a 63-year-old man and a survivor of the Lake Alice Child and Adolescent Unit.
 He spent time in several state institutions growing up.
 These included Hokio, Epuni and Kohitere.
 He had two admissions to the Lake Alice Child and Adolescent Unit.
 His first admission was in 1973 for six weeks; the second was in 1974 for one year.
-This survivor was diagnosed with “hysterical character disorder” and was referred to Lake Alice by Social Welfare.
-He gives evidence about the abuse he suffered at Lake Alice and the lasting impacts that abuse has had on his life.
+He was diagnosed with “hysterical character disorder” and was referred to Lake Alice by Social Welfare.
+Mr Symes gives evidence about the abuse he suffered at Lake Alice and the lasting impacts that abuse has had on his life.

 Aleyna Hall is the Deputy Chief Executive of the Medical Council.
 David Dunbar is the Registrar of the Medical Council and has been employed as the Registrar since 2009.
 Ms Hall and Mr Dunbar will give evidence about how complaints are made, proceeded and dealt with by the Medical Council.
 Mr Dunbar will give evidence about the Medical Council’s records of the complaint received from a survivor in 1977 and the Medical Council’s decision to take no action against Dr Selwyn Leeks.
 Ms Hall and Mr Dunbar will also give evidence on the United Nations Committee Against Torture criticism of the Medical Council’s handling of a complaint.